antrea-io/antrea/docs/multicluster/user-guide.md

     namespace: antrea-mcs-ns
 ```

-## Export and Import Service
+## Multi-cluster Service

-After you set up a cluster set properly, you can simply create a `ServiceExport` resource
+After you set up a ClusterSet properly, you can simply create a `ServiceExport` resource
 as below to export a `Service` from one member cluster to other members in the ClusterSet,
 you can update the name and Namespace according to your local K8s Service.